 Now we are consciously creating a reality we actually want.
 We are at choice.

-My closest friend is a singer who decided that some of the songs she sang didn't feel good.
+My dear friend is a professional singer who decided that some of the songs she sang didn't feel good.
 Other people loved to hear them, her voice sounds amazing singing these songs, yet the message and vibe don't make her feel good, so she has stopped singing them.
+Now when she sings, she always feels good which flows out to those that are listening.
+A win/win for everyone.

-I used to allow my mother to say things to me that felt hurtful believing that there was nothing I could do about it without losing our connection.
+I used to hear my mother to say things to me that felt hurtful believing that there was nothing I could do about it without losing our connection.
 I’ve realized that I can still have a loving connection with her and set limits to what we do and don’t talk about.
 When I stand up for myself and say no to what feels bad, I feel empowered to take care myself, regardless of what others do - and that feels good.
+My job is taking care of me, and it's everyone else's job to do the same.

 It is your birthright to feel good.
 You can choose what to do or not do, based on what feels best to you.
 Feeling bad does not make you mature, an adult, or special in any way, and anyone who told you that is simply justifying their own misery.